qiuosier/langchain-oracle/libs/oci/README.md

 llm.invoke("The meaning of life is")
 ```

+### OCI Data Science

-You may also instantiate the model with `OCIModelDeploymentLLM` or `OCIModelDeploymentVLLM`.
+You may also instantiate the OCI Data Science model with `OCIModelDeploymentLLM` or `OCIModelDeploymentVLLM`.

 ```python
 from langchain_oci.llms import OCIModelDeploymentLLM, OCIModelDeploymentVLLM